Downy Woodpeckers in Arkansas Backyard

 Downy Woodpeckers in Arkansas:

 Common and Year-Round: Downy Woodpeckers are one of the most common woodpecker species in Arkansas.
-They can be found in the state year-round, making them a familiar sight for birdwatchers and nature enthusiasts.
+You can find them across the state year-round, and they’re a familiar sight for birdwatchers and nature enthusiasts.

-Habitat and Range: Downy Woodpeckers in Arkansas are typically found in open woodlands and forests, although they can also be spotted in backyard feeders and urban areas.
+Habitat and Range: Downy Woodpeckers in Arkansas live in open woodlands and forests, and I also see them regularly at backyard feeders and even in town.
 They tend to favor deciduous trees for foraging and nesting.

 Size and Appearance: The Downy Woodpecker is one of the smallest woodpecker species, measuring about 6–7 inches in length.
 They have a black body with a bright white back, belly, and throat, which makes them easily identifiable.